 Latte factor aside, I love the intentional start that my coffee routine adds to my mornings.
 Depending on the weather, my routine can go one of a few ways.

 On warm days, I make an iced coffee with the Hario V60 Fretta Iced Coffee Maker that I first encountered in a coffee bar in Cartagena, Colombia and that I immediately found on Amazon upon returning home.
 I’ll often add a bit of lavender milk and then top it off with frothed milk made in the Nespresso Aeroccino Frother (it froths hot or cold milk with the touch of a button!)

 If I’ve had a particular organized week in the kitchen, I may have a pitcher of cold brew waiting in the fridge.
-I don’t get fancy here—I just pour half a bag of coffee into a pitcher, add cold water, and let it sit for 24 hours.
-Then, I strain it with a filter (bleached filters work better when it comes to cold brew) through the iced coffee maker.
+I don’t get fancy here—I just pour half a bag of coffee into a reusable filter bag in a pitcher, add cold water, and let it sit for 24 hours.

 During the colder months, I’ll make a pour-over coffee with a ceramic coffee dripper and add frothed milk and a drizzle of agave nectar.

 On the weekends, when I have a bit of extra time, I’ll make a strong cup of espresso-esque coffee in the classic Bialetti Moka stovetop coffee maker.

 Read on for all my home coffee essentials…